Energy Efficiency Standards

 Michigan’s standard does not specify penalties for noncompliance, though it does specify that after its September 2015 compliance report, the commission can suspend programs of a utility that does not meet cost-effectiveness requirements and require it to maintain current energy efficiency levels without new cost-recovery.

 The Attorney General or a member of a cooperative utility can bring civil action against a utility for non-compliance with the Energy Waste Reduction Standard.

-The Michigan Energy Waste Reduction Collaborative was established by the commission orders approving the initial EWR Plans for Consumers Energy and Detroit Edison.
-The collaborative, facilitated by PSC staff, includes all the utilities that are subject to PA 295, as well as energy efficiency experts, equipment installers and other interested stakeholders.
-Its duties include recommending improvements to EWR plans for all providers, providing program evaluation support, developing or re-designing energy efficiency programs, updating the Michigan Energy Measures Database and promoting economic development and job creation through energy efficiency.
+The Michigan Energy Waste Reduction Collaborative was established by the Commission orders approving the initial EWR Plans for Consumers Energy and DTE.
+The collaborative, facilitated by PSC staff, includes all the utilities that are subject to PA 295, as well as energy efficiency experts, program implementers and other interested stakeholders.
+Its duties include recommending improvements to EWR plans, providing program evaluation support, developing or re-designing energy efficiency programs, updating the Michigan Energy Measures Database and promoting economic development and job creation through energy efficiency.

 The portfolio must pass the Utility System Resource Cost Test (USRCT; better known as the Program Administrator Cost Test), though individual programs need not pass that test.
 EWR Plan filings should include USRCT, Total Resource Cost Test (TRC), Rate Impact Measure Test (RIM) and Participant Cost Tests (PCT).